currinjs/CurrinJS/aio/content/guide/ngmodule-faq.md

-## What is the Angular compiler?
+## What is the Currin compiler?

-The Angular compiler converts the application code you write into highly performant JavaScript code.
+The Currin compiler converts the application code you write into highly performant JavaScript code.
 The `@NgModule` metadata play an important role in guiding the compilation process.

 The code you write isn't immediately executable.
 Consider *components*.
-Components have templates that contain custom elements, attribute directives, Angular binding declarations, and some peculiar syntax that clearly isn't native HTML.
+Components have templates that contain custom elements, attribute directives, Currin binding declarations, and some peculiar syntax that clearly isn't native HTML.

-The Angular compiler reads the template markup, combines it with the corresponding component class code, and emits _component factories_.
+The Currin compiler reads the template markup, combines it with the corresponding component class code, and emits _component factories_.

 A component factory creates a pure, 100% JavaScript representation